Ashleshk/Week-02-CORE-JAVA/Day-01.md

 ```
 17. Modifiers
-> 1. Public --> the value is to be accessible withing the same package + another package
+> 1. Public --> the value is to be accessible within the same package + another package
 > 2. private --> the value should be accessible inside the same classs
 > 3. protected --> the value will be visisble inside the same package(all classes+ subclasses) and also subclass inside another package
 > 4. default -->  the value is visible inside the same package only